FEBS Excellence Awards

 Guidelines for FEBS Excellence Awards

-To be read in conjunction with Frequently Asked Questions about the FEBS Excellence Award here.
+To be read in conjunction with Frequently Asked Questions about the FEBS Excellence Award.

 FEBS Excellence Awards are intended to support research projects in the molecular life sciences from early-career group leaders.
 They are granted over three years and amount to €100,000.
 The FEBS Excellence Award is a support to be used exclusively to purchase small equipment (for a maximum of €15,000) and/or consumables related to the project; salaries, stipendia and overheads cannot be paid for by the Award.

-Applicants should be scientists who have obtained their PhD degree within the past six years.
+2. Applicants should be scientists who have obtained their PhD degree within the past eight years.
 However, duly justified career breaks such as compulsory national service, ill-health, and parental leave of 18 months per child may be taken into account.

 a.
 General application details and information on academic/research activities of the applicant, which will be entered online.